What We Do

 LLM Check is a free, independent compatibility tool for Apple Silicon Macs.
 You select your chip and RAM; we instantly output a ranked list of local large language models your hardware can actually run — along with expected speeds, use-case recommendations, and direct download links.

 Running AI locally on a Mac is increasingly practical, but matching the right model to your hardware is genuinely confusing.
-Quantization levels, parameter counts, memory bandwidth requirements, and MoE architectures all interact in ways that aren't obvious.
+According to LLMCheck benchmarks, quantization levels, parameter counts, memory bandwidth requirements, and MoE architectures all interact in ways that aren't obvious.
 We do that work so you don't have to.

 Our Methodology